-Jessica Gordon loves discovering new photographers, and learning about historic image-makers who’ve helped evolved the craft.
-As managing editor for Rangefinder magazine, she’s passionate about clever copy and great design.
+Jessica Gordon loves discovering new photographers, and learning about historic image-makers who’ve helped evolve the craft.
+As senior editor for Rangefinder magazine, she’s passionate about clever copy and great design.
 On the weekends, you can find her biking around Brooklyn and downward dogging in yoga.

 Jason Groupp is the Director of WPPI and a New York City photographer heavily steeped in the industry.
 Adoring New York City far beyond any healthy proportion, Jason has maintained his photography studio in West Chelsea for the past 12 years.

 Most recently: Brooke Shaden Talks Photography with Jason Groupp [VIDEO]

 Most recently: Why I Heart New York’s Clients Are Buying $99 Albums

 Theano Nikitas, a full-time freelance writer and photographer, has been writing about photography for 18 years.
 Although she loves digital, Theano still has a darkroom and a fridge filled with film thanks to her long-time passion for alternative processes and toy cameras.